MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 ---
-title: Your copilot options for Microsoft 365
+title: Your Copilot agent options for Microsoft 365
-description: Understand which type of copilots and Microsoft 365 Copilot extensions works best for you
+description: Understand which type of copilots and Microsoft 365 Copilot agents works best for you
 author: girliemac
 ms.author: timura
 ms.topic: conceptual